Foundation pic

 These recommendations recognise the contractual differences resulting from the F1 being a pre-registration training year and the differences in clinical experience in foundation doctors undertaking the F1 and F2 years.

-If you are a foundation Year 1 or Year 2 doctor who is interested in applying for psychiatry, we would like to encourage you to spend 1-2 days following a junior psychiatrist and their team to learn about what the job and training entails.
+If you are a foundation doctor interested in applying for psychiatry, we would like to encourage you to spend 1-2 days as taster days.
+This would involve following a junior psychiatrist and their team to learn about what the job and training entails.
+Please view the psychiatry taster days page for information on available tasters and contact information to arrange.

-In addition to the taster days, there is also a programme of Deanery teaching days, regional events where all the foundation year 2 trainees can attend a day of teaching in psychiatry.
-For psychiatry, Royal United Hospital Bath is the host and Dr Geoff Van Der Linden organises the program.
-The programme runs in the autumn & details are available on the Foundation School website.
+In addition to the taster days, there is also a programme of Deanery teaching days, regional events where all the foundation year 2 doctors can attend a day of teaching in psychiatry.
+Please log onto Maxcourse to book on.

 Structure of full time posts